python/cpython/Doc/library/csv.rst

 .. class:: Sniffer()

    The :class:`Sniffer` class is used to deduce the format of a CSV file.

-   The :class:`Sniffer` class provides two methods:
+It provides two methods:

    .. method:: sniff(sample, delimiters=None)